meekservices/FintekPro/replit.md

 ## Overview

-FintekPro is a comprehensive full-stack TypeScript financial services platform.
-It offers portfolio management, market data tracking, investment tools, and a range of financial services including stocks, mutual funds, IPOs, bonds, and loans.
-The platform aims to provide a modern and robust solution for personal finance and investment management.
+FintekPro is a comprehensive full-stack TypeScript financial services platform designed for personal finance and investment management.
+It provides tools for portfolio management, real-time market data tracking, and a wide array of financial services including stocks, mutual funds, IPOs, bonds, and loans.
+The platform aims to deliver a modern, robust, and secure solution for users to manage their investments and financial planning, including advanced features like family collaboration, a unified KYC compliance system, and an AI-powered financial assistant.

+## User Preferences

+I want iterative development.
+I prefer detailed explanations.
+Ask before making major changes.
+Do not make changes to the folder `Z`.
+Do not make changes to the file `Y`.

 ## System Architecture